nctu6/ollama/llama/README.md

 make apply-patches
 ```

 Now edit the upstream native code in the `./vendor/` directory.
 You do not need to commit every change in order to build, a dirty working tree in the tracking repo is OK while developing.
-Simply save in your editor, and run the following to refresh the vendored code with your changes, build the backend(s) and build ollama:
+Simply save in your editor, and run the following to refresh the vendored code with your changes, build the backend(s) and build unieai:

 ```
 make sync